Cialis

 How Does Cialis Work?

-Cialis tadalafil 20mg selectively inhibits phosphodiesterase type 5 (PDE5), an enzyme that degrades cyclic guanosine monophosphate (cGMP) in the corpus cavernosum.
-During sexual stimulation, nitric oxide (NO) is released, which activates guanylate cyclase, and increase cGMP levels.
-Cialis preserves elevated cGMP concentrations, and lead to smooth muscle cells relaxation and penile arteries vasodilation.
+Cialis tadalafil 20mg specifically blocks phosphodiesterase type 5 (PDE5), which breaks down cyclic guanosine monophosphate (cGMP) in the corpus cavernosum.
+Sexual stimulation process leads to nitric oxide (NO) release, which activates guanylate cyclase to increase cGMP levels.
+Tadalafil maintains elevated cGMP concentrations, which leads to smooth muscle cell relaxation and penile arteries vasodilation.

-This results in increased blood inflow to the erectile tissues and subsequent penile tumescence.
+Increased blood flow to erectile tissues leads to penile tumescence as a result.
 Tadalafil has been studied with its effects and well documented with multiple researches, since the time of its introduction to the market.

 -